Deodoro Olympic Whitewater Stadium

 The Deodoro Olympic Whitewater Stadium is a whitewater paddling venue, constructed to host the canoeing and kayaking slalom events for the 2016 Summer Olympics in Rio de Janeiro.
 The stadium is part of the 'X-Park' sport complex (which includes BMX and Mountain Bike) located in Deodoro, Rio de Janeiro, Brazil.
+After the Olympics, the venue became a public swimming pool that also holds high-performance training and competitions.

 Plan view of the pump-powered canoe slalom venue for the 2016 Olympic Games.

 Slalom gate positions for 2016 Olympic Heats, 7 August.

 Slalom gate positions for 2016 Olympic Semi-Finals and Finals, 9 August.

 Results of Olympic competition: C-1 men, C-2 men, K-1 men, K-1 women.